Introduction: The Evolution of the European State System

 Railways facilitated communication and trade, knitting diverse regions into cohesive units.

-8. The Export of the Nation-State Model
+Export of the State System

 European powers exported the nation-state model globally, often imposing artificial borders that disregarded local identities.